VincentBailly/rfcs-1/accepted/0034-dependency-strictness.md

 This strategy is based on the following characteristic of the [Node.js module resolution algorithm](https://nodejs.org/api/modules.html#modules_all_together):

 When a package is being resolved, the resolution algorithm follows symlinks as if there were real folders.
 Once a module is resolved, the resolution algorithm calls 'realpath()' on the result.
 This means that the resolution algorithm always returns a real path.
-This allows to setup an arbitrary complex dependency graph while making sure nodejs does not create more than one instance of a given module..
+This allows to setup an arbitrary complex dependency graph while making sure Node.js does not create more than one instance of a given module.

 ## Implementation